EvanGuanSF/Wondering-Wandering/README.md

 # Wondering Wandering
 Portfolio webpage based on SFSU Software Engineering course work.

 Meant to run in Docker containers on a cloud provider (AWS EC2 for example).
-The two primary containers are a node.js application using Express for routing and a Redis container for the in-memory datastorage used by Express Rate Limiter in the former container.
+The two primary containers are a node.js application using Express for routing and a Redis container for the in-memory datastore used by Express Rate Limiter in the former container.
 A seperate non-containerized MySQL Server provides the persistent backend database for the webapp.

 Client-side experience via Javascript+jQuery, with much of the cookie-cutter components and interactivity provided by Bootstrap.
+Basic user login and persistent session via json web tokens in cookies is present and ready to use.
 <br></br>
 ## Usage Instructions:
 This repository contains most of the essentials needed to launch a site with the same layout, including MySQL creation schema, authentication file templates, and required npm packages list.